oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

 ## Task 2: Create database tables and JSON Duality Views

 1. Now that you have logged into the database, we can create the tables that will be the underlying data structures for our JSON Duality Vies.
 Before doing this, drop the views tables in case they already exist, so you can start from scratch.

-    **NOTE:** Make sure to press 'enter' after copy and pasting these commands so that the last command executes.

     ```sql
     SQL> <copy>drop view if exists team_dv;</copy>